 Men on the prowl are prime targets for these women as the women do not go into the affair asking for or expecting (in many cases) an ongoing relationship.

 I have been lucky enough to interview three women who were actually mistresses or kept women for at least five years, some longer.
 And, I have had the opportunity to talk openly with and question women who were involved with married men for short, yet destructive affairs.
 Of the three who were involved in "kept" relationships with married men, the men were all rather wealthy and older.

 Each of these women told stories that were very similar.
 The affair started as a dinner with an older man.
 Other dinners followed.
 The older man often took the younger woman to museums or to other places as a way of introducing her to culture.
 In this role, the man was a father figure and a teacher.

 The man would purchase expensive gifts, eventually offering to "keep" the woman, renting an apartment or in one case buying a house for the woman.

 The excitement of the forbidden fruit lasted between three and six months following setting up house.
 Sooner or later, the women were seen at less than their best.
 The men began to be too comfortable with the women, showing signs of taking them for granted.

 One woman stated that she realized six months into the relationship that she had sold herself into slavery.
-She was "on call" twenty-four hours a day.
+She was "on-call" 24 hours a day.
 According to this particular woman, all her friendships and other relationships suffered once she became a kept woman.
 On more than one occasion when she would have a night planned with friends, "he would show up and what could I do?
 He paid the bills."